 Tourism Business Accelerator Program

-Building a thriving tourism economy depends on cultivating a diverse mix of businesses that sustain, promote, and advocate for Tucson’s travel and hospitality industry.
+Building a thriving tourism economy depends on cultivating a diverse mix of businesses that sustain, promote, and grow Tucson’s travel and hospitality industry.
 Visit Tucson is committed to supporting these entrepreneurial leaders through our Tourism Business Accelerator program.
 Now in it's second year, this program is designed as an educational and networking initiative that empowers local businesses to access opportunities within Pima County’s $2.89 billion tourism sector.

 The program is designed to promote diversity, equity, and inclusion in our local tourism industry by providing business training and mentoring, networking opportunities, and free membership to local businesses in underserved populations; specifically, businesses owned by people of color, women, veterans, and members of the LGBTQIA+ community.